azamat-iusupov/Advance-Analytics-and-Dashboard-/README.md

 sure to include any additional analyses you conducted in a GitHub repository.

 ### Data Requirements
-Your chosen data must meet specific criteria so that you can conduct the procedures explored in this Achievement (and develop the necessary skills for a junior analyst).
-You’ll likely need to source multiple data sets while working through the Achievement; however, we advise you to start with one main data set.
-Keep in mind that data sourcing can be very time-consuming!
 The data set(s) you choose must:
 ● Be open source;
 ● Come from an authentic/authoritative source;